 "It is recognised that the standard information requirements for BPs and PPPs currently require more studies which may be informative on ED properties with regard to human health and mammals than for other taxonomic groups.
 Thus, in line with the general principle of desired reduction of unnecessary animal testing, the assessment strategy aims at making the most efficient use of the available data set to reach a conclusion.
 Therefore, it is recommended to strive for a conclusion on the ED properties with regard to humans and in parallel, using the same database, to strive for a conclusion on mammals as non-target organisms.
 Only where, based on this assessment, the criteria are not met for mammals as non-target organisms, would the assessment need to proceed to the other taxonomic groups, which may require the generation of additional data.
-It is sufficient that the substance meets the ED criteria in one taxonomic group in order to conclude that a substance meets the ED criteria for non-target organisms."
+It is sufficient that the substance meets the ED criteria for non-target organisms."

-Furthermore, following the OECD Revised Guidance Document 150 on Standardised Test Guidelines for Evaluating Chemicals for Endocrine Disruption (OECD GD 150, 2018), cross-species extrapolations should be considered during data assessment.
+Following the OECD Revised Guidance Document no 150 (2018), cross-species extrapolations should be considered during data assessment: